Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory I: Reflection coefficients

 {Planar Brownian motion with drift $\nu$ and its path decompositions associated to $\mathcal{D}_n$, $n=4,6,8$.} As a simple illustration of Theorem~\ref{thm:williams}, we derive the following representation for planar Brownian motions with drift $\nu\in\mathcal{C}$, $B^\nu$, which we have depicted in Figures~\ref{fig:planar_BM} and~\ref{fig:planar_BM_decomposed}.
-The root system $A_2$ can be realised in $\V=\R^2$ equipped with its standard scalar product and by considering the simple roots given, in the canonical basis, by $e_1=\left(-\frac{\sqrt3}{\sqrt2},\frac{1}{\sqrt2}\right)$ and $e_2=\left(0,-\sqrt2\right)$.
+As explained in the introduction, the $A_2$ root system can be realised in $\V=\R^2$ equipped with its standard scalar product and by considering the simple roots given, in the canonical basis, by taking $e_1=\left(-\frac{\sqrt3}{\sqrt2},\frac{1}{\sqrt2}\right)$ and $e_2=\left(0,-\sqrt2\right)$.
 The Weyl group, generated by the reflections $s_1$ and $s_2$, is then made of six elements.
 The $h$-function that enters the decomposition of the process is given by the map $h:\mathcal{C}\to\R^+$ defined by

 and which corresponds to the probability that $B^\nu$ started from $x$ never exits the Weyl chamber: \begin{proposition} The minimums of the drifted Brownian motion $B^\nu$ in the direction of the simple roots are described by